solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 </figure>

 ### 3. Locally even distribution of points
 We want the points to be distributed evenly on the local parts of the object.
+We would expect the individual legs on the table below to have an even distribution of points, wich should be considered in the prediction.

 <figure>
   <img src="/images/paper review/goals_even.png" height="134">